amasin76/intranet-web-extension/README.md

 **Checker Control:** Launch all checks at once or select specific checks with the checker control.
 Also Get feedback on which tasks have failed or succeeded.

+## Contributing
+As an open-source project, contributions are welcome and appreciated!
+If you would like to contribute to the development of this Chrome extension, please kindly follow these steps:

+- Clone the repository to your local machine.
+- Create a new branch for your changes.
+- Make your changes and commit them to your branch.
+- Push your changes to the repository on GitHub.
+- Open a pull request from your branch to the main branch.

+If you have any questions or need help with the contribution process, feel free to open an issue on the project’s GitHub repository or Discord: Bio#2408

+Thank you for considering contributing to this project!
+Your contributions help make this extension even better for all users.